bytecodealliance/component-docs/component-model/src/language-support/c.md

     adder_component_type.o
 ```

-You can see that this command created a module with the following command:
+You can verify that `adder.wasm` is a valid WebAssembly P1 component (i.e. a WebAssembly core module) with the following command:

 ```console
 > wasm-tools print adder.wasm | head -1